Inedo/inedo-docs/ProGet/administration/service.md

 ## Managing the Service from the Web Application

-In addition to stopping and starting the ProGet Service, you can see the service's live logs; this may be helpful when diagnosing problems or working with Inedo's support team to track down unexpected behavior or bugs.
+In addition to stopping, starting, and restarting (on Windows only) the ProGet Service, you can see the service's live logs; this may be helpful when diagnosing problems or working with Inedo's support team to track down unexpected behavior or bugs.
+On the .NET 5 based Docker image, there is also an option to reload the extensions without the need to restart the service.

  - For distributed installations (load balanced / high availability), you'll need to [configure the service messenger](https://docs.inedo.com/docs/proget/installation/installation-guide/service-messenger) to work over a network connection instead of a local pipe.